Marketing chatbots: The marketer that’s always on

 Not only that, but leads coming through the Volvo dealership’s chatbot are 200% more likely to purchase a vehicle than those acquired via their contact form, since they’re able to get immediate answers to their questions or book a test drive online.

-How we use chatbots at Intercom
+How we use chatbots for marketing at Intercom

-Chatbots are a key component in our marketing at Intercom, too.
+Chatbots are a key component of our marketing at Intercom, too.
 We use chatbots on all the key pages of our site, including our pricing page, demo page, and even the blog you’re currently reading this article on!

 If you visit our pricing page, our bot will pop up almost immediately, asking how we can help.
 Answer the questions, and you’ll be offered a suggestion for the plan that fits you best, plus the opportunity to chat with someone from our team to learn more.